 The platform is in its initial days.
 Hence, not much competition among the participants.

-The consultation scheduling and payment process are pretty convenient.
+The consultation scheduling and payment process is pretty convenient.

 You have complete freedom to choose your consultation schedule and fee.

-The platform takes a tiny percentage as the commission from each job you get.
+The platform takes a tiny percentage of the commission from each job you get.
 You don't pay anything out of your pocket.

 As it is early days for the platform, the reach is currently limited.

 You have to do your marketing to get clients to purchase your consultations.